 Meals: Please advise of any special dietary requirements at the time of booking.
 We offer plenty of variety and do our best to provide fresh products.
 Snacks, soft drinks and alcohol are not included.

-Camping: Our tours are camping adventures and participation and involvement is required from our passengers.
+Camping: Our tours are camping adventures, and participation and involvement are required from our passengers.
 People do need to enjoy the outdoors, hiking, and be able to cope with extreme weather conditions if travelling in the peak of summer.
 Camping on this tour is a mixture of national parks, campgrounds and bush camps (no facilities).

-Swags: When camping, we use individual swags.
-Swags are ‘Aussie Bed Rolls’ made from sturdy canvas with a mattress built into the swag.
-Passengers need to provide their own sleeping bag and pillow to insert into the swag.
+Swags: When camping, we use single swags.
+Swags are 'Aussie Bed Rolls' made from sturdy canvas with a mattress built into the swag.
+Passengers need to provide a sleeping bag and pillow to insert into the swag.

-Our wet weather option is a 3-person dome tent which is shared by 2 people, but these are only provided in the case of heavy rain.
+Our wet weather option is a 3-person dome tent, which is shared by two people.
+These are only provided in the case of heavy rain.

 Fitness: A good level of fitness is required, and you need to be prepared for walks of between 3-9 kilometres on some days.
 This may involve rough ground and perhaps getting wet.